lacoco-lab/lacoco-lab.github.io/courses/theory-25/index.md

 TBD.
 A few relevant papers.
 We will expand this.

-**You are very welcome to propose readings that you are interested in!**
+**You are very welcome to propose readings that you are interested in, as long as they are related to the topic of the seminar!**

 The path to AGI:
 * https://www.wired.com/story/what-is-artificial-general-intelligence-agi-explained/